LukasLechnerDev/ClickableAreasImages/README.md

 Description
 ===========

 ClickableAreaImages is an android library that lets you define clickable areas in your images and associate different objects to it.
-The images are zoomable.
+The images are zoomable and orientation changes are also handled.

 ![demo image](https://raw.githubusercontent.com/Lukle/ClickableAreasImages/master/images/demo_image.png "Demo Image")